NASA-AMMOS/Landform/LandformWeb/API.md

   ended: task end time (ms since epoch on server)
 }
 ```
-In this case the HTTP status will be 200 (ok) if the task completed successfully or 500 (server error) if it failed.
+The HTTP status will be 200 (ok) if the task completed successfully or 500 (server error) if it failed.

-If the server encountered an error processing the request (e.g. invalid API call) or failed to launch the task it will return an `application/json` failure response containing only the following *API error metadata*:
+If the server encountered an error processing the request (e.g. invalid API call) or failed to launch the task it will return an `application/json` failure response containing only the following error metadata:
 ```
 {
   success: false